Alfie

 Plot

-A handsome Cockney, self-centered, narcissistic chauffeur in London named Alfred (Alfie) Elkins enjoys the sexual favours of married and single women, while avoiding any commitment.
-He ends an affair with a married woman, Siddie, just as he gets his submissive single girlfriend, Gilda, pregnant.
-Alfie thinks nothing of pilfering fuel and money from his employer, and tells Gilda to do the same.
-Although Alfie refuses to marry Gilda and cheats on her constantly, Gilda decides to have the child, a boy named Malcolm Alfred, and keep him rather than give him up for adoption.
+Alfie Elkins, a handsome, self-centered, narcissistic Cockney chauffeur in London, enjoys the sexual favours of married and single women while avoiding commitment.
+He is ending an affair with Siddie, a married woman, just as he gets his submissive girlfriend, Gilda, pregnant.
+Alfie thinks nothing of pilfering fuel and money from his employer and tells Gilda to do the same.
+Although he refuses to marry her, and despite his constant cheating, Gilda decides to have the child, Malcolm Alfred, and keep him rather than give him up.

 Awards